Goodbye Louis Vuitton. China’s Gen Z leans into ‘dupe economy’ as growth prospects stall - KESQ

 Cautious consumers

-A year and a half after China reopened its borders following the Covid-19 pandemic, consumer confidence is still struggling to recover, economists at investment bank Nomura wrote in a research note on September 4.
+A year and a half after China reopened its borders following the Covid-19 pandemic, consumer confidence is still struggling to recover, economists at investment bank Nomura wrote in a research note earlier this month.

 Its consumer confidence index dipped to 86.0 in July from 86.2 in June, they said, only slightly above the historical low of 85.5 hit in November 2022, when the country was still mired in pandemic woes.
 (The index measures consumer confidence on a scale of zero to 200, with 100 indicating a neutral stance.)